Home > Companies > Whop

 Business Model

 The dual pricing strategy previously generated asymmetric revenue benefits for Whop.
 In mid-2024, marketplace sales represented only about 3% of annual GMV but contributed roughly 20% of annual revenue due to the 10x higher fee.
 This created strong incentives for Whop to drive traffic to its marketplace, which attracts over 4M unique monthly visitors.
-The elimination of marketplace fees in May 2025 sacrificed this high-margin revenue stream in favor of platform scale and network effects.
+The elimination of marketplace fees sacrificed this high-margin revenue stream in favor of platform scale and network effects.

 Whop follows a B2B2C model, providing infrastructure to creators who then sell to end consumers.
 While positioning itself as a general digital marketplace, Whop's growth has been significantly driven by controversial but lucrative verticals like sports betting picks, crypto trading signals, and other "make money" schemes that promise quick profits – areas that typically command higher prices and attract highly engaged users.